-- 1.1 Simon Roger Properties have commissioned John Newman Archaeological Services (JNAS) to undertake the archaeological site evaluation on a residential development that has received consent to go ahead.
-This written scheme of investigation (WSI) details the background to the archaeological requirements for planning application DC/16/4582/FUL and how JNAS will implement the requirements of the Brief for Archaeological Evaluation set by Mr J Rolfe of the Suffolk CC Archaeological Service (SCCAS).
+1.1 Patrick Allen and Associates on behalf of their client the Northland Haddenham Ltd have commissioned John Newman Archaeological Services (JNAS) to undertake the archaeological site evaluation on a residential development that has received consent to go ahead.
+This written scheme of investigation (WSI) details the background to the archaeological requirements for planning application DC/16/2371/FUL and how JNAS will implement the requirements of the Brief for Archaeological Evaluation set by Mr J Rolfe of the Suffolk CC Archaeological Service (SCCAS).
 The WSI will also set out how potential risks will be mitigated.
+This development concerns the demolition of the existing dwelling and replacement with four new dwellings and a single cart lodge at 8 Victoria Mill Road, Framlingham.

-This overall proposed development concerns the construction of 6 dwellings on land to the west of Clovelly Close, Rushmere St Andrew. - 1.2 The evaluation will be carried out to the standards set regionally in the Standards for Field Archaeology in the East of England (EAA Occ.
+1.2 The evaluation will be carried out to the standards set regionally in the Standards for Field Archaeology in the East of England (EAA Occ.
 Papers 14, 2003), locally in Requirements for Trenched Archaeological Evaluation 2012 Ver.
-1.3 (Suffolk CC) and nationally in Standards and Guidance for Archaeological Field Evaluation (Institute for Archaeologists 1994, revised 2001 & re-issued 2014). - 1.3 The evaluation as detailed in this document is the first phase of a programme of archaeological investigation secured by negative condition on planning consent DC/16/4582/FUL.
+1.3 (Suffolk CC) and nationally in Standards and Guidance for Archaeological Field Evaluation (Institute for Archaeologists 1994, revised 2001 & re-issued 2014).

+1.3 The evaluation as detailed in this document is the first phase of a programme of archaeological investigation secured by negative condition on planning consent DC/16/2371/FUL.
 Where the results of the evaluation indicate the presence of heritage assets further archaeological works will be required to mitigate the impact of the development on the historic environment.
 The SCCAS officer will identify the type and extent of works in a new brief necessary to adequately mitigate the impact of the proposed development.
 All further archaeological works, as recommended by SCCAS, must be undertaken in accordance with an additional WSI, submitted and approved by SCCAS and the LPA.
 All further archaeological investigations must be undertaken prior to commencement of development, unless specifically referenced as monitoring of groundworks in the approved WSI.